barharding/Election_Analysis/README.md

 wcounty_count=0
 wcounty_percentage=0
 ````
 The next major section of the code initiates a nested for loop within a with clause.
-This for loop iterates through the file rows and does five things:
+This for loop iterates through the file rows getting the total votes, candidate name and county names.
+It then used to if statements within the for loop to
-1. calculates the total # of votes cast
-2. populates the candidates_options list with the candidate name
+1. populate the candidates_options list with the candidate name
-3. populates the candidate_votes dictionary with candidate name and total number of votes
+2. populate the candidate_votes dictionary with candidate name and total number of votes
-4. populates the county_list list with the county name
+3. populate the county_list list with the county name
-5. populates the county_votes with the county name and total number of votes
+4. populate the county_votes with the county name and total number of votes

 ````python
     for row in reader: